laxmena/PyForbes/README.md

 # PyForbesList
-Python package that fetches data from Forbes List and loads it into pandas dataframe.
+Python package to fetches data from Forbes.